Dreaming of a white Christmas?

 Prague’s Old Town Square feels like a fairytale on an ordinary day, so when it transforms for the holidays with a giant Christmas Tree, red-canopied huts selling simple ornaments made of Bohemian glass, and the smell of Trdelnik (dough dipped in cinnamon and sugar, browned over roasting coals), the square becomes a Christmas dream!
 Climb to the top of the Astronomical Clock tower for picture-perfect snapshots of the market.

 Ready to experience a Christmas you’ll never forget?
-Check out our Festive Tours here!
+Check out our Festive Cruises here!